 Evolocumab inhibits PCSK9 protein and prevents it from binding to the LDL receptor (LDLR), allowing LDLR to recycle back to the liver.
 By inhibiting the protein, the drug increases the number of LDLRs to clear from the blood, reducing LDL levels.

-Repatha is available in the form of a single use 140mg pre-filled syringe for subcutaneous injection.
+Repatha is available in the form of a single-use 140mg pre-filled syringe for subcutaneous injection.
 The recommended dosage is 140mg every two weeks or 420mg once a month.

 For the initial four-week period, subjects were randomised to a statin regimen followed by random treatment with Repatha 140mg every two weeks or 420mg once a month or a placebo for 12 weeks.
 Subjects were treated with Repatha in addition to their regular doses of atorvastatin 80mg, rosuvastatin 40mg or simvastatin 40mg.

-Results after week 12 showed significant difference between the percentage change in LDL levels between patients treated with Repatha and a placebo.
-The change was -71% in the treatment arm that received 140mg of Repatha, whereas the other arm that received 420mg witnessed a -63% change.
+Results after week 12 showed a significant difference between the percentage change in LDL levels between patients treated with Repatha and a placebo.
+The change was -71% in the treatment arm that received 140mg of Repatha, whereas the arm that received 420mg witnessed a -63% change.

-Study 3, conducted for 12 weeks, enrolled 329 patients with HeFH and on statins with or without other therapies.
+Study Three, conducted for 12 weeks, enrolled 329 patients with HeFH and on statins with or without other therapies.
 Subjects were randomised to Repatha 140mg or 420mg or a placebo.
 The average LDL baseline was 156mg/dL.
 Results showed that the percentage change from baseline was -61% for patients who received 140mg and -60% for those who received 420mg.

-Study 4 was conducted for 12 weeks on 49 subjects with HoFH on statins and ezetimibe.
+Study Four was conducted for 12 weeks on 49 subjects with HoFH on statins and ezetimibe.
 The subjects were randomised to Repatha and a placebo.
 The mean baseline LDL was 349mg/dL.
 Results demonstrated the percentage change in the LDL from baseline between the two treatment arms was -31%.